rocket-pool/docs.rocketpool.net/docs/en/node-staking/skimming.md

 ![](./images/tui-automatic-skimming.png)

-Changing this setting will adjust the threshold at which the Smartnode will automatically distribute your minipools.
+Changing this setting will adjust the threshold at which the Smart Node will automatically distribute your minipools.
 Setting the parameter to 0 will disable automatic distributions.

 ::: warning WARNING